sickboy/PoorMansServerCollection/README.md

 ## Introduction

-We're working hard on providing you with an amazing Collection Sharing experience, which we plan to introduce in the next few months.
+We're working hard on providing you with an amazing Collection Sharing experience, which we plan to introduce in the next few weeks.

 But for now, here is a quick way on how to deal with the Steam Query limitations for the ARMA2OA and ARMA3 games.